fu-inet-swp17/team2/board-app/README.md

 make all flash term
 ```

-If the default parameters for BOARD and RIOTBASE are not met, run the commands appending the parameters that correspond to your configuration, e.g.
+If the default parameters for BOARD and RIOTBASE do not apply to your configuration, run the commands from above and append the parameters that correspond to your configuration, e.g.

 ```sh
 make all flash term RIOTBASE=YOURPATH BOARD=YOURBOARD